f4exb/sdrangel/sdrgui/readme.md

   - **G**: giga (times 1e9)

 Use mouse right click anywhere in the view to remove the last entered marker.
 Use shift and mouse right click to remove all markers.

-Any change in the spectrum settings is not reflected in the markers.
-You have to clear them and make a new measurement if any critical setting of the spectrum is changed.

 <h4>Mouse scroll wheel</h4>